Gemination: Polish

 A specific feature of Polish is the almost exclusive occurrence of true gemination.
 Doubled letters are pronounced with rearticulation as two separate sounds with short pause, this applies to both consonants and vowels.
 However, it is also possible to pronounce geminates as single sounds if this does not change the meaning.
-Geminates are typical 1,5-3 times longer than single tones.
-Rearticutated geminates they have the same length as single.
+Geminates are typical 1.5-3 times longer than single tones.
+Rearticulated geminates they have the same length as single.
 Vowels before or after geminates do not differ in length from typical ones.